 Deadlines and Timeline:

-- Sunday, November 15 at 11:59 p.m.: Campus (Student Profile and Pre-Application) Deadline: The campus application process involves completing and submitting the Student Profile and Pre-Application available through Goldwater’s online application portal.
+- Before and up to Sunday, November 14 at 11:59 p.m.: Campus (Student Profile and Pre-Application) Deadline: The campus application process involves completing and submitting the Student Profile and Pre-Application available through Goldwater’s online application portal.
 Applicants are encouraged to submit before the campus deadline, if possible.
 Applicants will be notified on a rolling basis if they have been selected to move forward in the process.

 - Late November - December: Selected applicants who met the campus application deadline will be invited to continue in the process, which will involve submitting additional Goldwater application materials by a December deadline.
 (All students who complete and submit the student profile and pre-application by the campus deadline will be contacted by the Director of National Scholarships regarding next steps and relevant internal deadlines.)